nicolaischneider/cmdmgr/README.md

 ## Fixes
 - [ ] import not working as expected (importing everything somehow and also commenting is failing)
-- [ ] when uninstalling it should not offer to open the files but instead iopen the folder in finder/the explorer through `open <path>`

 ## Future Scope
 - [ ] add imported from github command: should cd into empty global folder, then ask for git clone url